Initialization data disk (Linux)

 prerequisite

-The data disk has been attached to the ECS instance.
-See Attach data disk
+• The data disk has been attached to ECS Instance (data disk status is in use )。 See Attach data disk

 explain